 The tallest indoor waterfall in the world is located in Singapore at the Gardens by the Bay, and it stands at a height of 35 meters.

-The Complex Food Centre in Chinatown, with over 260 food stalls, is the largest seller centre in all of Singapore.
+The Complex Food Centre in Chinatown, with over 260 food stalls, is the largest seller center in all of Singapore.

 There are only 3 city-states that exist in the world, and Singapore is one of them, other than Monaco and Vietnam.